Blowtorch

-A blowtorch, also referred to as a blowlamp, is an ambient air fuel-burning gas lamp used for applying flame and heat to various applications, usually metalworking.
+A blowtorch, also referred to as a blowlamp, is an ambient air fuel-burning tool used for applying flame and heat to various applications, usually in metalworking, but occasionally for foods like crème brûlée.

 Description

 Early blowtorches used liquid fuel, carried in a refillable reservoir attached to the lamp.
-This is distinct from modern gas-fueled torches burning fuel such as a butane torch or a propane torch.
+This is distinct from modern gas-fueled torches burning fuel such as a butane torch or propane torch.
 Their fuel reservoir is disposable or refillable by exchange.
 Liquid-fueled torches are pressurized by a piston hand pump, while gas torches are self-pressurized by the fuel evaporation.
 The term "blowtorch" is commonly misused as a name for any metalworking torch, but properly describes the pressurized liquid fuel torches that predate the common use of pressurized fuel gas cylinders.

 Torches are available in a vast range of size and output power.
 The term "blowtorch" applies to the obsolescent style of smaller liquid fuel torches.
 Blowtorches are typically a single hand-held unit, with their draught supplied by a natural draught of air and the liquid fuel pressurized initially by hand plunger pump, then by regenerative heating once the torch is in operating state.
 The larger torches may have a heavy fuel reservoir placed on the ground, connected by a hose.
 This is common for butane- or propane-fuelled gas torches, but also applies to the older, large liquid paraffin (kerosene) torches such as the Wells light.

-Many torches now use a hose-supplied gas feed, which is often mains gas.
+Many torches use a hose-supplied gas feed, which can be mains gas when used in industrial settings.
 They may also have a forced-air supply, from either an air blower or an oxygen cylinder.
 Both of these larger and more powerful designs are less commonly described as blowtorches, while the term blowtorch is usually reserved for the smaller and less powerful self-contained torches.
 The archaic term "blowpipe" is sometimes still used in relation to oxy-acetylene welding torches.